wfatherley/monte-carlo/README.md

 # Monte-Carlo
 ## Introduction
 The Monte-Carlo (MC) methods constitute a branch of experimental mathematics aimed at solving or evaluating general numerical problems by utilizing _[psuedorandomness](https://en.wikipedia.org/wiki/Pseudorandomness)_.
-This package contains several MC methods, and is designed to be the curriculum for a semester of numerical mathematics.